-City Park is a central thoroughfare for people coming and going to work in the city, people doing exercise and just a beautiful place to relax.
-City Park Launceston lies perfectly on the edge of the Central Business District and is easily reached from there on foot for a relaxing lunch or a wander through the amazing gardens.
-City Park Launceston has been playing an important part in the town since 1820.
+City Park is a central thoroughfare for the citizens of Launceston coming and going to work in the city, people doing exercise and just a beautiful place to relax.
+The main entry to City Park Launceston lies perfectly on the edge of the Center of Launceston and is easily reached from there on foot for a relaxing lunch or a wander through the amazing gardens.
+City Park Launceston has been playing an important part of cultural life in the town since 1820.

 The park’s attractions include many gardens, a conservatory, a bandstand, a duck pond, a giant chess board, monuments and a children’s playground.
 When we were at the City of Launceston park numerous garden beds were in bloom.

-The star of Launceston attractions in the city park is the Japanese Macaques monkeys that inhabit the park.
+The Launceston city parks star attractions are the Japanese Macaques monkeys that inhabit the park.
 Yes, you heard right Japanese Macaques in Launceston!
 It is not as far-fetched as it seems really.
-The Macaques are a cold weather animal and are often found in the snow areas of Japan.
+The Macaques are cold-weather animal and are often found in the snow areas of their native Japan.
 The weather in Launceston is very cold in winter and this cold weather really suits the Launceston city park monkeys.

 Other things to do in Launceston City Park:

 - There is a mini kids train that works the park on weekends and school holidays

-- You will find numerous statues of important people such as Ronald Gunn a botanist
+- You will find numerous statues of important people such as Ronald Campbell Gunn a botanist

 - The fountain in the Dutch Garden is the oldest public fountain in Australia

 When are City Park Launceston attractions open?